- Date : 14/02/2020

 If you ever bought a piggy bank for your child and encouraged them to save, you have started them on their financial journey.
 Saving, planning, and being independent are core values that are best inculcated right from childhood.

-As your children grow order, it is your duty to steer them towards the path of smart money management.
+As your children grow older, it is your duty to steer them towards the path of smart money management.
 Teaching financial planning is as important as providing the best education and helping your children build the right career.

 Different is as different does